Ages 11–25

 Our Programmes

-Two specialised pathways designed to meet EHCP outcomes and personal goals, combining practical learning with core academic support.
+A specialised programme designed to meet EHCP outcomes and personal goals, combining practical learning with core academic support.

 • English, Maths & PSHE